Originally published November 22, 2016. Updated November 12, 2019.

 President Franklin D. Roosevelt – FDR failed the bar exam on his first try, but that didn’t stop him from leading our country indomitably through the Great Depression and World War II.

 Governor Jerry Brown – He failed the California bar exam the first time he took it.
-Eventually he became California's attorney general and the governor.
-He's currently serving his fourth term.
+Eventually he served as 34th and 39th governor of California (1975-83, 2011-19).

-Kathleen Sullivan – Former dean of Stanford Law, she has argued cases in front of the U.S. Supreme Court.
+Kathleen Sullivan – The former dean of Stanford Law, Sullivan has argued cases in front of the U.S. Supreme Court.
 But she also failed the bar exam.
 Although she had passed the bar in both Massachusetts and New York, she flunked her first attempt in California.

 Governor Deval Patrick – This Harvard law graduate failed the bar exam twice before passing it on his third time.
-It didn’t stop him from becoming the governor of Massachusetts from 2007-2015.
+It didn’t stop him from serving as the governor of Massachusetts from 2007-2015.

 Governor Charlie Crist – He failed the bar exam twice and still managed to become Florida's attorney general and its governor.

-Mayor Antonio Villaraigosa – He failed the bar exam on four different attempts and never actually passed it. the former mayor of Los Angeles, he has recently announced that he plans to run for governor of California in 2017.
+Mayor Antonio Villaraigosa – He failed the bar exam on four different attempts and never actually passed it.
+Villaraigosa later served as mayor of Los Angeles (2005-13) and ran for governor of California in 2018.

-Mayor Ed Koch – After failing his first attempt at the New York bar exam, he passed the second time around and became the mayor of New York.
+Mayor Ed Koch – After failing his first attempt at the New York bar exam, he passed the second time around and became the mayor of New York after serving in the U.S. House of Representatives.

-Congressman Harold Ford Jr. – He failed the Tennessee bar exam and still served five times in the House of Representatives.
+Congressman Harold Ford Jr. – He failed the Tennessee bar exam and still served five terms in the House of Representatives.

 Governors, mayors, and presidential nominees are just some of the thousands of people who have failed the bar exam.
 Let their examples assure you that it is not the end of the world if you didn't pass.
 Every great journey involves challenges to overcome.
 This is just a bump in the road.
 Don't lose your way.
 Stay motivated and continue on your path to a successful law career.